Back to list

 Your duty is only to convey, and Ours is the reckoning.

 The role is not to demand the closing of the film.
 The role is to open the door in one’s own time.
+And the judgement is not absent from the earth; it advances in discreet steps:

-﴿وَاللَّهُ يَحْكُمُ لَا مُعَقِّبَ لِحُكْمِهِ وَهُوَ سَرِيعُ الْحِسَابِ﴾
+﴿وَاللَّهُ يَحْكُمُ لَا مُعَقِّبَ لِحُكْمِهِ ۚ وَهُوَ سَرِيعُ الْحِسَابِ﴾

 And Allah judges; none can reverse His judgement.
 And He is swift in reckoning.

-One leaves Surah Ar-Ra’d understanding this: lightning reveals, thunder glorifies, the world prostrates, foam glitters then dies, what benefits endures – and the handle is on our side.
+One leaves Surah Ar-Raʿd understanding this: lightning reveals, thunder glorifies, the world prostrates, foam glitters then dies, what benefits endures.
+And the handle is on our side.

 One no longer seeks a spark that crushes into peace.
 One seeks a return that opens the door from the inside, so that the water enters and remains.

-And if the lightning flashes, if the thunder rumbles, they are understood now as a reminder – not as compulsion.
+And if the lightning flashes, if the thunder rumbles, they are understood now as a reminder, not as compulsion.
 The sign awakens.
-But the decision belongs to each person: to prolong the debate beneath the sky… or to place a hand at last on the handle, and enter.
+But the decision belongs to each person: to prolong the debate beneath the sky, or to place a hand at last on the handle, and enter.

 Frequently Asked Questions

-Why does Surah Ar-Ra'd say that lightning is khawfan wa tamaan?
+Why does Surah Ar-Raʿd say that lightning is khawfan wa ṭamaʿan?

-How should one understand inna Allaha la yughayyiru ma bi-qawmin hatta yughayyiru ma bi-anfusihim?
+How should one understand inna Allāha lā yughayyiru mā bi-qawmin?

-It is the restoration of the lever to its proper place: the first step is interior.
-One cannot demand that the outside calm the inside; one begins by turning the handle from one's own side.
+It restores the lever to its proper place: the first step is interior.
+The angelic guard (muʿaqqibāt) was the reprieve; the change is the responsibility of the one who holds the handle on their own side.